 Find 14 ideas for a microadventure in Scotland.
 Grab a friend, find a map and get out there and enjoy all of the rewards a local microadventure brings.

 1. An after-dark adventure

 …because adventure doesn’t stop when the sun goes down.
 Scotland boasts some of the clearest skies in Europe, which provide exceptional conditions for stargazing.
-The Galloway Forest Park is UK’s first Dark Sky Park, while Hebridean island of Coll and the town of Moffat in Dumfries & Galloway also offer fantastic conditions for watching the wonders of the night sky.
+Check out these dark sky escapes in south Scotland.
+Galloway Forest Park is UK’s first Dark Sky Park, while Hebridean island of Coll and the town of Moffat in Dumfries & Galloway also offer fantastic conditions for watching the wonders of the night sky.
 Have you tried it yet?

 2. Unwind up amongst the glens of Angus

 Relax amongst the natural beauty of the Angus Glens and breathe in the air of the hills.
 See if you can hear the distinctive calls of ospreys in Glen Isla, eagles in Glen Doll, or experience the lesser-known glens hidden away behind a maze of country roads.

 3. Canoe from one city to another

 Canoe down the Forth & Clyde and Union canals from Pinkston Watersports in Glasgow city centre across the central belt to the heart of Edinburgh.
 The highlight is undoubtedly The Falkirk Wheel, the world’s only rotating boat lift that connects the two canals.

 Visit The Real Mary King’s Close in Edinburgh, a once bricked up street during an outbreak of plague; Crathes Castle near Banchory, which is haunted by the restless spirit of the Green Lady; or Culloden Battlefield outside Inverness, where cries, sword clashes and gunfire have all been heard… Do you dare?